daphnevee/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
 #### Answer:
+Some of the questions I would include in the exit survey are:
+* Based on your overall experience, how satisfied are you with Foodie-Fi's streaming platform?
+* How likely will you recommend Foodie-Fi to your friends and colleagues?
+* What issues did you experience with Foodie-Fi's streaming service that prompted you to cancel your subscription plan?
+* How can we make our streaming services better?
+Please share any suggestions to improve the product.

 - - - -